Million Hours Fund - Application Summary

 What would you like to do?

-• the total number of extra hours
+• the total extra hours

 • how many young people you expect to attend each hour

-• pay high entry fees
+• take part without paying high entry fees

-• improved emotional wellbeing
+• have improved emotional wellbeing

-• improved life and practical skills
+• have improved life and practical skills

 • feel safer and have access to trusted relationships with adults